ska-sa/katcbf-vlbi-resample/doc/introduction.rst

 ------------
 Run ``pip install -r requirements.txt .``

-This will install `cupy`_, which will take a while and might fail if you don't already have CUDA installed.
-At least Python 3.12 is required.
+You will additionally need to install `cupy`_, but the process for this depends on your CUDA version.
+For example, if you have CUDA 12.x, you can run ``pip install cupy-cuda12x`` to get a binary wheel (if available for your processor architecture and OS).
+Refer to the cupy documentation for more information.

 .. _cupy: https://docs.cupy.dev/